‘The Young And The Restless’ Spoilers: Chelsea’s Blindsided, Nick’s Worried, Billy’s Back, And Ravi’s Dejected

 Fans are not going to want to miss Wednesday’s episode of The Young and the Restless, as spoilers tease that it is going to be quite the buzzworthy episode.
 Nick has been determined to figure out the truth regarding Chloe’s potential involvement in Adam’s death.
 While Chelsea has been resistant to believe there’s any connection, Young and Restless spoilers share that she will be shaken to the core when she realizes that she’s been in denial.
-Also ahead during the April 5 show, Billy returns to Genoa City and this leads to some charged moments with Victoria.
+Also ahead during the April 5 show, Billy returns to Genoa City, and this leads to some charged moments with Victoria.

-The Young and the Restless spoilers from SheKnows Soaps indicate that Kevin will voice some concerns to Michael that something will disrupt his wedding, mostly suspecting that his mother Gloria will be the source of any trouble.
+Young and the Restless spoilers from SheKnows Soaps indicate that Kevin will voice some concerns to Michael that something will disrupt his wedding, mostly suspecting that his mother Gloria will be the source of any trouble.
 Chelsea and Chloe will be at the penthouse talking about the bachelorette party and while they laugh over some of the drunkenness, they will also talk about Nick bringing up the night of Adam’s death.

 Chloe will spend some time with Bella, talking about the upcoming wedding and how they’ll get away from Genoa City for a bit.
 She also talks about how they will be able to get away from the bad people who want to keep them from being happy, and Young and Restless spoilers detail that they’ll connect with Kevin via a video chat where he promises that he’ll be her daddy soon.
 After the call, she will leave a message for Chelsea, wondering what she’s doing.